 Hello, my name is Phil Bowers.
-I am currently undertaking a demanding 2,000 mile cycle ride from Bath to Rome to inspire young people who suffer from all kinds of arthritis.
+I have recently completed a demanding 2,000 mile cycle ride from Bath to Rome to inspire young people who suffer from all kinds of arthritis.
 I have lived with with the impact of septic arthritis in my right hip since birth and so this is a tough chalIenge - I can only pedal my bike while standing up and I am rarely free from pain.
-I have therefore set myself a daily target of around 20-25 miles a day.
 Fortunately I can sit on the saddle while freewheeling!
-I began my trip in Bath on my 31st birthday on 24 June 2017 and plan to reach Rome in time for World Arthritis Day on 12 October 2017.
+I began my trip in Bath on my 31st birthday on 24 June 2017 and reached Rome in time for World Arthritis Day on 12 October 2017.

-I am riding to raise funds and awareness for Arthritis Research UK and Children's Chronic Arthritis Association (CCAA).
-Both charities have been very supportive and excited by the ride I'm undertaking.
-I am being supported by members of my family on route and they are following me with a support vehicle.
-All of the expenses involved in making the trip are being met by me and my family: 100% of the money I raise will go directly to the two charities.
+I rode to raise funds and awareness for Arthritis Research UK and Children's Chronic Arthritis Association (CCAA).
+Both charities were very supportive and excited by the ride I undertook.
+I was supported by members of my family on route and they followed me with a support vehicle.
+All of the expenses involved in making the trip were met by me and my family: 100% of the money I raise goes directly to the two charities.

 Donate to the charities via Virgin Money